-As of June 30, 2013, the Company had a contract with Thales for the construction of the Company's second-generation low-earth orbit satellites and related services.
+As of September 30, 2013, the Company had a contract with Thales for the construction of the Company's second-generation low-earth orbit satellites and related services.
 The Company has successfully launched all of these second-generation satellites, excluding one on-ground spare.
 Six satellites were launched in each of October 2010, July 2011, December 2011, and February 2013.
+The Company has also incurred additional costs for certain related services, of which a portion are still owed to Thales.

-As of June 30, 2013, the Company had a contract with Arianespace for the launch of the Company's second-generation satellites and certain pre and postlaunch services under which Arianespace agreed to make four launches of satellites.
+As of September 30, 2013, the Company had a contract with Arianespace for the launch of the Company's second-generation satellites and certain pre and post-launch services under which Arianespace agreed to make four launches of satellites.
 The Company has successfully completed all of these launches.
-The Company has also incurred additional costs, which are owed to Arianespace for launch delays.
+The Company has also incurred additional costs to Arianespace for launch delays.